electron/electron/docs/api/app.md

 ### `app.dock.isVisible()` _macOS_

-Returns whether the dock icon is visible.
+Returns `Boolean` - Whether the dock icon is visible.
 The `app.dock.show()` call is asynchronous so this method might not return true immediately after that call.